G'Kar: “Enlightenment”

 During the six months or so after the Narn-Centauri war, G'Kar had offered much assistance to the underground resistance back on Narn.
-In exchange for G'Kar's cooperation for toning down these activities, Sheridan was able to pressure the Centauri into releasing the Narn colonists on Quadrant 14.
+In exchange for G'Kar's cooperation in toning down these activities, Sheridan was able to pressure the Centauri into releasing the Narn colonists on Quadrant 14.
 He maintained control of the Narn aboard Babylon 5 to ensure that the others would be more sympathetic to their plight.
 He also helped expose a plot to use Babylon 5 as a Centauri munitions drop point.
 Also, with help from Michael Garibaldi, he was able to establish a safe location for smuggling weapons into Narn and its colonies.

 G'kar spent the later part of the year 2259 as well as early 2260 being obsessed with avenging his people against the Centauri in general, and Mollari in particular.
 He maintained the steady flow of smuggled weapons onto Narn.
-As the last of the Kha'Ri still free, G'Kar inspired those on his homeworld to rise up and resist their would-be invaders.
+As the last of the Kha'Ri still free, G'Kar inspired those on his homeworld to rise and resist their would-be invaders.
 His authority was challenged, at one point, by a fellow Narn, Na'Far, who was appointed by the Centauri as the new official ambassador of the Regime to Babylon 5.
-However, Na'Far did not only fail, but his personal bodyguard, Ta'Lon (whom Sheridan had saved on a Streib ship), became G'Kar's most avid follower and confidant.
+However, Na'Far not only failed, his bodyguard, Ta'Lon (whom Sheridan had saved on a Streib ship), became G'Kar's most avid follower and confidant.